 Project description

-The internationalisation of teacher education (TE) and the creation of a European Higher Education Area (EHEA) are increasingly important aspects of European TE, political deliberations, and scientific research (European Parliament, 2015; HRK, 2018).
-The main focus of the internationalisation of TE lies on the enhanced professional development of teachers, comprehensive cooperation between local and international higher education institutions, joint teaching-learning programs, degrees and research, the creation of coherent curricula, and an increase in both student teachers’ and educators’ physical and virtual mobility (European Commission (EC), 2013; EP, 2015).
-The internationalisation of TE can be achieved within the context of coherence, focussing on domains, subjects and phases of TE, thus being implemented both structurally, content-, and staff-related.
+The internationalisation of teacher education and the creation of a European Higher Education Area are increasingly important aspects of European teacher education, political deliberations, and scientific research (e. g.
+European Parliament, 2015; HRK, 2018).
+Here, the focus of the internationalisation of TE lies mostly on an enhanced professional development of teachers, comprehensive cooperation between local and international higher education institutions, joint teaching-learning programs, degrees and research, the creation of coherent curricula, and an increase in both student teachers’ and educators’ physical and virtual mobility (e. g.
+European Commission; 2013; European Parliament, 2015).
+The internationalisation of teacher education can thereby be analyzed and achieved successfully under the aspect of coherence, focusing on both structures, domains, content, phases and relevant actors of teacher education.

-Considering the rather weak coherence between educational structures and concepts within national TE systems, transnational coherence appears to be especially weak: The large diversity of European TE systems currently represents a central barrier for the physical and virtual mobility of student teachers and educators.
-A transnational approach to this issue seems promising in two ways: A systematic comparison of TE structures and concepts will provide deeper insights into current paradigms of coherence orientation in European TE.
-Building on this, a joint development and evaluation of teaching concepts and learning opportunities as good practice can be implemented.
+Considering the rather weak coherence between educational structures and concepts within national teacher education systems, transnational coherence appears to be especially weak: The large diversity of European teacher education systems represents a central barrier for the physical and virtual mobility of student teachers and educators.
+A transnational approach to this issue thus seemed promising in two ways: A systematic comparison of teacher education structures and concepts should provide deeper insights into current paradigms of coherence orientation in European teacher education.
+Building on this, the joint development and evaluation of teaching concepts and learning opportunities as good practice could be implemented.

-The project “ConnEcTEd”, funded by the EU (Erasmus + KA 203), thus aims at dealing with challenges to structural, conceptual, and transnational coherence in European TE in a collaborative way.
-ConnEcTEd also supports TE educators of participating universities by establishing transnational professional learning communities, providing knowledge about European TE systems, permitting access to professional training opportunities (e.g. video-tutorials, virtual scenarios), and by integrating a coherence orientation in their teaching.
-This will lead to a further enhancement of European TE and represents an important step towards a strengthened EHEA.
+The project “ConnEcTEd” (2020-2023), funded by the European Union (Erasmus + KA 203), thus aimed at dealing with challenges to structural, conceptual, and transnational coherence in European TE in a collaborative way.
+To achieve this, teacher education researchers from seven universities in five European countries (Croatia, Finland, France, Germany, Norway) worked together both virtually and physically for more than three years.
+Additionally, ConnEcTEd supported teacher education educators of participating universities by establishing transnational professional learning communities, providing knowledge about European teacher education systems, permitting access to professional training opportunities (e.g. virtual lectures, video-tutorials, lesson materials), and by integrating a coherence orientation in their teaching.

 Contact